 What’s your favorite Great Lakes pastime: boating, fishing, a sunset stroll?
 If you are one of the many people who benefit from the recreational opportunities the Great Lakes provide, there are simple things you can do to ensure their health and beauty.

-Do not dispose of unwanted or leftover bait in the water.
-Instead, give them to others to use or dispose of on land.
+• Do not dispose of unwanted or leftover bait in the water, as bait buckets can harbor invasive species.
+Instead, give them to others to use or dispose of them on land.

 Be a leader in keeping the lakes great